Nesha90/VIBEZ-/README.md

-# VIBEZ-
+# ViBEZ-
-VIBEZ is a platform where we connect artists and fans for an closer connection
+ViBEZ is a platform where we connect artists and fans together.